Jasaraa/quiz-stack/README.md

 Provides a **REST API endpoint** that allows the frontend to send quiz results to the backend.

 Example endpoint:
-# AWS Serverless Quiz Application

-## Project Overview

-This project demonstrates a **serverless quiz application built using AWS services**.
-The frontend is hosted on an **Amazon EC2 instance running Nginx**, while the backend uses **API Gateway, AWS Lambda, and DynamoDB** to process and store quiz results.

-This project was developed as part of a **Cloud and DevOps learning exercise** to understand how to build a **simple full-stack cloud application using a serverless architecture**.

----

-## Architecture

-User Browser → EC2 (Frontend) → API Gateway → Lambda → DynamoDB

----

-## AWS Services Used

-### Amazon EC2

-Hosts the quiz frontend application.

-- OS: **RHEL 9**
-- Web Server: **Nginx**
-- Serves the `index.html` quiz interface

-### Amazon API Gateway

-Provides a **REST API endpoint** that allows the frontend to send quiz results to the backend.

-Example endpoint:
 POST /submit

 ### AWS Lambda